MarcelineVQ/sorgis_raid_marks/readme.md

 Raid mark targeting and assigning addon for the vanilla wow client
 This version is further modified to make use of [SuperWoW](https://github.com/balakethelock/SuperWoW/)

+* Options added for fading marks based on whether the mark is live
+* Options added for showing current casts from the mark
+* Shift+Right Click will attempt to interrupt the chosen mark

 ## Targeting Tray UI
 The addon adds a list of raid icons to the user interface:
 - Left click an icon to try to target the corresponding mark.